 Next to this, increasing awareness and providing an actual overview and access to Risk Assessment (RA) and Regulatory Issues (RI) of new agricultural technologies, including genetic engineering and genome editing, also belongs to the activities of the WoGr.
 RA and RI influence the daily work and lives of researchers involved in developing and exploring new biotechnologies.
 The group aims to address this significant area, directly related to research and placing on the market.
 Main tasks arez to: increase awareness of RA and RI amongst EPSO members, provide an actual overview on and access to RA and RI documents for EPSO members, and flag up necessary actions.

 This WG meets twice a year.
-The most recent meeting was held in March 2021.
+Next meetings will be held on 20-21 January 2022 (EMBO / EPSO AgT Workshop on IP in Genome Editing) and on 10 May 2022 .
 The current issues are: positions on Crop Genetic Improvement Technologies, New Plant Breeding Techniques (NPBT), the implementation of the Nagoya protocol at national level, advice on Synthetic Biology, plant breeders rights and patent rights.
 The group continues to provide science advice to policy on NPBTs to the European Commission and via its members to national level.

 EPSO news developed by this WG:

-EPSO welcomes the European Commission’s study regarding the status of novel genomic techniques (NGTs) under European Union law
+EPSO submission to the European Commission’s consultation on the roadmap regarding the legislation for plants produced by novel genomic techniques (NGTs)

 Genome editing – Improving legislation and starting flagships to better address climate, environmental, food and health challenges

-On 3 November 2020 EPSO member-scientists and policy makers from ten countries across Europe held the third open-minded, informal meeting to assess the situation for research and development on New Plant Breeding Technologies (NPBTs) after the ruling of the ECJ in...
+On 14 May 2021 EPSO member-scientists and policy makers from sixteen countries across Europe held the fourth open-minded, informal meeting to assess the situation for research and development on New Plant Breeding Technologies (NPBTs) after the ruling of the ECJ in...